react-static/react-static/docs/concepts.md

 # Webpack Customization and Plugins

-React-Static ships with a wonderful default webpack config, carefully tailored for react development.
+React Static ships with a wonderful default webpack config, carefully tailored for react development.
 It should support a majority of use-cases on its own.
 But, in the case you do need to modify the webpack configuration, use the handy [`webpack` property in your `static.config.js` file](/docs/config.md/#webpack).

 # Using Preact in Production

 Who wouldn't want to make their JS bundle as small as possible?
-Simply set `preact: true` in your `static.config.js` and React-Static will ship preact with your site instead of React.
+Simply set `preact: true` in your `static.config.js` and React Static will ship Preact with your site instead of React.
 This can significantly reduce the size of your app and load times!

 **Example**